Joe Belfiore

 Joe Belfiore is an American business executive who has held various roles at Microsoft since August 1990, mostly in the field of user experience.
-He is currently the Corporate Vice President in the Experiences and Devices division of Microsoft.
-A frequent speaker, Belfiore has appeared at many Microsoft conferences, often giving demos on stage.
-He has also hosted a TED Talk.
-Belfiore intends to retire from Microsoft early summer 2023.
+A frequent speaker, Belfiore has appeared at many Microsoft conferences, often giving demos on stage and/or acting as a spokesperson for the company.
+In 2018, he was named the #1 Microsoft Influencer for fans to follow on Twitter.
+In 2004, he gave a TED Talk in-person at the TED Conference in Monterey,CA. In summer 2023 he retired from Microsoft and is now active as chair of a non-profit board.

 Early life

 Born in Tampa Bay, Florida, Belfiore became enamoured of computers as a child through his experience with a Timex Sinclair 1000 belonging to the father of a fellow kid in his neighborhood.
 He attended Clearwater Central Catholic High School and graduated in 1986.
 He then attended Stanford University, graduating with a bachelor's degree in computer science in 1990.

 Career at Microsoft

-Windows and IE user experience
+Windows 95, Windows XP and Internet Explorer

-Soon after graduation he was hired by Microsoft, working as Program Manager for OS/2, but his post was short-lived as Microsoft ended its partnership with IBM regarding OS/2.
-He moved over to the Windows NT team.
+Soon after graduation he was hired by Microsoft, and in his first job he worked as Program Manager for OS/2, but this post was short-lived as Microsoft ended its partnership with IBM regarding OS/2.
+He moved over to the Windows NT team and was responsible for program management of the Windows NT user experience.

-Belfiore served as user interface manager for NT during its development.
-In 1993 as NT shipped he joined the Windows team and became Lead Program Manager for the user interface of project Chicago, which would become Windows 95.
+In 1993 he moved to the Windows team and became lead program manager for the user interface of "Chicago", a project which would become Windows 95.
+In that job role, he was one of the key people to introduce the start menu, taskbar, and Explorer to Windows.
 Following this, he worked on user interface for Internet Explorer 3 and Internet Explorer 4, including IE4's Windows integrated shell.
 Belfiore then became manager for user experience in Windows 2000 and Windows XP, including the engineering and design team that created the Windows XP user interface.